RobinTher/Dense_Associative_Network/README.md

 # Dense_Associative_Network
-Code used to make the figures of the paper https://arxiv.org/abs/2401.04191v1.
+Code to reproduce the figures of the paper https://arxiv.org/abs/2401.04191v1.
+Markdown cells indicate which groups of cells must be ran in order to reproduced each figure.